omegaml/omegaml/docs/source/guide/advanced/streams/streams.rst

 Creating a stream
 -----------------

-Streams in omega|ml are based on minibatch. minibatch streams are created at first access time:
+Streams in omega-ml are based on minibatch. minibatch streams are created at first access time:

 .. code::